 - Cool the pastry cream to room temperature, then place a piece of plastic wrap directly on the surface to prevent a skin from forming & refrigerate until needed.

-- Gently pick up one doughnut (feels like a cloud) & place it in the oil, making sure not to splash yourself.
-Fry the dough for 2 minutes, then flip it & fry on the other side for 1 minute, or until the doughnut is a golden brown colour.
-Remove from the oil & place on the cooling rack.
-Let it cool for about 5minutes, then transfer to the bowl of sugar & coat generously.
-Repeat with the remaining regular & mini doughnuts.
+- Gently drop one-two doughnuts into the oil, making sure not to splash yourself.
+Fry for 2-minutes on each side – they will be deep golden brown in colour.
+Use a slotted spoon to remove from the oil, and place on the cooling rack.
+Leave to cool for about 5-minutes before transferring to the bowl of sugar and generously tossing.
+Repeat with the remaining doughnuts.

-- Transfer the pastry cream to a piping bag fitted with a small circular piping tip.
-Using a small knife, make a little incision in the side of each doughnut.
+- Transfer the coffee pastry cream to a piping bag fitted with a small circular piping tip.
+Using a small knife, make a small incision in the side of each doughnut.